SOS Feeding Therapy Castle Hill

-Grace Children’s Therapy in Sydney’s Hills District offers a program within the Occupational Therapy setting to assist families with fussy or problematic feeding.
-Our aim is to assist children meet a range of daily functional goals for participating in mealtimes.
-The program specifically assists children that are either picky eaters or problem feeders.
-We use the SOS approach to feeding as the foundation for our individualized Occupational Therapy intervention for attaining feeding functional goals.
+The program specifically assists children who are either picky eaters or problem feeders.
+We use the SOS approach to feeding therapy as the foundation for our individualised Occupational Therapy intervention for attaining feeding functional goals.

 Watch this video of our SOS feeding program facilitators presenting at a parent information night.
 Note: the current structure of the program includes a detailed assessment and 10 weekly sessions.